Kitware/nrtk/docs/release_notes/pending_release.rst

 * Updated scanning to properly scan used packages

+* Added `from_config` to `PerturbImageFactory` to solve issues hydrating a factory from a json file.

+CI/CD

 * Added caching of packages to pipeline.

 * Changed check release notes to only fetch last commit from main.